 Although I enjoy networking, I’m always looking for ways to be more effective at it.
 When I received an invitation to a marketing mixer hosted by

 University of Oregon American Marketing Association, I thought it would be a good opportunity to do just that, while also reconnecting with some colleagues from my business school days.
-My co-worker, Lindsey Kate, and I decided to attend the […]
+My co-worker, Lindsey Kate, and I […]

 It’s estimated that 68 percent of companies don’t have clearly defined social media policies.
 They aren’t providing guidelines to their employees to help them understand the relationship between their personal posting and their jobs.